AnandC7github/Rock-Paper-Scissors/README.md

 3. The game determines the winner based on the choices made.
 4. The result is displayed on the console.

-## Contributing

-Feel free to contribute to the project by suggesting improvements, reporting issues, or submitting pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).